 You should not power down the processor or the memories by pulling plugs or throwing switches since this sudden shut down can damage components.
-Only resort to this drastic action in an emergency (e.g., fire or when the Nova/Alto is broken so that the program for powering down cannot be executed).
+Only resort to this drastic action in an emergency (e.g., fire or when the Alto is broken so that the program for powering down cannot be executed).
 If you do have to turn power off manually, try to turn all four switches for each particular memory cabinet off as sumultaneously as possible.

-On Maxc2, the front panel switches for the disk drives should be turned off before powering down the microprocessor.
-On Maxc1, this is desirable, but leaving the disks on hasn't been observed to cause problems.
+The front panel switches for the disk drives should be turned off before powering down the microprocessor.